-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The earliest date an applicant or member may be added back to the Community Services Interest List (CSIL) for the same program the applicant is denied is the date the applicant is determined to be ineligible for the program (for applicants) or (for STAR+PLUS Home and Community Based Services (HCBS) program members), the first date the applicant or member is no longer eligible for the program denied.
+The earliest date an applicant or member may be added back to the Community Services Interest List (CSIL) database for the same program the applicant is denied is the date the applicant is determined to be ineligible for the program (for applicants) or (for STAR+PLUS Home and Community Based Services (HCBS) program members), the first date the applicant or member is no longer eligible for the program denied.

-Example 1: The applicant is released from the STAR+PLUS HCBS program CSIL on March 2, 2017.
-The case manager determines the applicant is not eligible for STAR+PLUS HCBS program on March 28, 2017, and sends notification to the applicant of ineligibility.
-The first date the denied applicant can be added back to the STAR+PLUS HCBS program interest list is March 28, 2017.
+Example 1: The applicant is released from the STAR+PLUS HCBS program CSIL on March 2, 2019.
+The case manager determines the applicant is not eligible for STAR+PLUS HCBS program on March 28, 2019, and sends notification to the applicant of ineligibility.
+The first date the denied applicant can be added back to the STAR+PLUS HCBS program interest list is March 28, 2019.